- Find a Trail

 |MO||0.8 mi||Crushed Stone||

-Advisory: As of June 2019, parts of the Katy Trail are flooded.
-Please check trail conditions on the Missouri State Parks website before going out to ride.
-At nearly 240 miles long, Katy Trail...
+Advisory: May 2020 - In June 2019, parts of the Katy Trail were flooded.
+While much has been repaired, please check trail conditions on the Missouri State Parks website before going out to ride as...

 An absolute must for any biker hiker or wanderer to take in.
 The canopy of trees and trail way tunnel near roachport Missouri is awesome.